intel-retail/automated-self-checkout/docs_src/index.md

 ## Platform Installation

-First verify that your platform is included on the [supported platform list](./platforms.md)
+First verify that your platform is included on the [supported platform list](./platforms.md).

-Once verified the setup steps for each supported hardware platform can be found [HERE](./hardwaresetup.md).
+Setup steps for each supported hardware platform can be found [HERE](./hardwaresetup.md).

 ## Releases